 Atradius Finance B.V. (the 'Company') is a private limited liability company, incorporated under the laws of the Netherlands on 14 November 2003, with its corporate seat in Amsterdam, the Netherlands.
-The Company provides finance and support services to Atradius N.V. and its subsidiaries.
+The Company provides finance and support services to Atradius N.V. and its subsidiaries ('Atradius').
 The only activity of the Company is to support the access of Atradius and its subsidiaries in obtaining external financing.

 The sole shareholder of Atradius Finance B.V. is Atradius N.V. (together with its subsidiaries referred to as Atradius), which is a company incorporated and domiciled in Amsterdam, the Netherlands.
 The ultimate parent and the ultimate controlling party of Atradius is Grupo Catalana Occidente, S.A.
 The financial statements of Atradius N.V. are consolidated within Grupo Catalana Occidente, S.A., which is a listed company in Spain.

-As a global insurance company, Atradius is exposed to various risks related to the nature of its business and the external environment.
-These include insurance, financial and operational risks.
-For further information we refer to Note '4.
-Risk and capital management' in the 2015 Atradius N.V. consolidated financial statements.
+Risk management